rossdonald/radsoftware-jekyll/regexdesigner/index.md

 <p>
   The Regular Expression Designer is requires the .NET Framework to be installed before it will run.
-The .NET Framework can be downloaded for free from Microsoft.
+The .NET Framework is pre-installed on Windows or can be downloaded from Microsoft.
 </p>
 <h2>Download</h2>

 <p>
-  <a href="./Rad.RegexDesigner.Setup.1.4.exe"
+  <a href="./Rad.RegexDesigner.Setup.1.5.exe"
-  onClick="gtag('event', 'Download', { 'event_category': 'RegexDesigner', 'event_label': 'Rad.RegexDesigner.Setup.1.4.exe' });">
+  onClick="gtag('event', 'Download', { 'event_category': 'RegexDesigner', 'event_label': 'Rad.RegexDesigner.Setup.1.5.exe' });">
-   Download Rad Software Regular Expression Designer v1.4</a
+   Download Rad Software Regular Expression Designer v1.5</a
   >
-  (~209 KB)
+  (~222 KB)
 </p>
 <p>
   &nbsp;